Al Medina Stadium

-Al Medina Stadium is a football stadium located in the city of Rabat, Morocco.
+Al Medina Stadium (ملعب المدينة) is a football stadium in Rabat, Morocco.
 It is the home stadium of UTS Rabat.
-It will be one of the stadiums that will host the 2025 African Cup of Nations.
+It served as one of the venues of the 2025 African Cup of Nations.

 The stadium is built to FIFA specifications with a total capacity of 18,000.
-There is a roof to cover from the elements of rain and sun.
+There is a roof to cover the spectators from rain and sun.
 There are sections for VVIP access for players, then the west facade accommodates for VIPs, journalists, stadium administration and also for medical services.